-- (1) As of December 31, 2022, each of Messrs.
-Frankel, Gardner, Meyer, and Neville held 17,954 outstanding RSUs for shares of our Class A common stock; Mses.
-Rottenberg and Washington held 10,353 outstanding RSUs for shares of our Class A common stock; and Mr. Cancel held 23,961 outstanding RSUs for shares of our Class A common stock.
-Additionally, Mr. Jones held an option to purchase 150,000 shares of our Class B common stock; Ms. Rottenberg held options to purchase 1,130,398 shares of our Class B common stock; and Ms. Washington held an option to purchase 203,813 shares of our Class B common stock. - (2) The amounts reported represent the annual cash retainer and committee fees paid to or earned by each of our non-employee directors for services in fiscal year 2022 pursuant to our non-employee director compensation policy, as amended and restated.
-Each non-employee director, other than Messers.
-Cancel, Gardner, Jones, and Neville, and Ms. Washington, elected to receive such amounts in the form of fully vested RSUs for shares of our Class A common stock. - (3) The amounts reported represent the grant date fair value of the RSUs granted during fiscal year 2022 under our 2021 Plan, as computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("FASB ASC Topic 718").
+- (1) As of December 31, 2023, each of Messrs.
+Gardner, Frankel, Meyer, and Neville held 20,395 outstanding RSUs for shares of our Class A common stock; Mses.
+Rottenberg and Washington held 20,395 outstanding RSUs for shares of our Class A common stock; Mr. Cancel held 36,369 outstanding RSUs for shares of our Class A common stock; Mr. Kirkpatrick held 37,082 outstanding RSUs for shares of our Class A common stock; and Mr. Jones did not hold any outstanding equity.
+Additionally, Ms. Rottenberg held options to purchase 1,130,398 shares of our Class B common stock; and Ms. Washington held an option to purchase 201,563 shares of our Class B common stock. - (2) The amounts reported represent the annual cash retainer and committee fees paid to or earned by each of our non-employee directors for services in Fiscal Year 2023 pursuant to our non-employee director compensation policy, as amended and restated.
+Each non-employee director, other than Messrs.
+Gardner, Cancel, Jones, Kirkpatrick, and Neville, and Ms. Washington, elected to receive such amounts in the form of fully vested RSUs for shares of our Class A common stock. - (3) The amounts reported represent the grant date fair value of the RSUs granted during Fiscal Year 2023 under our 2021 Plan, as computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("FASB ASC Topic 718").
 Such grant values do not take into account any estimated forfeitures related to service-based vesting conditions.
-The assumptions used in calculating the grant date fair value are set forth in Note (13) of our financial statements included in our Annual Report on Form 10-K for fiscal year-ended December 31, 2022.
-The amounts reported in this column reflect the accounting cost for these awards and do not correspond to the actual economic value that may be received by the director upon vesting, settlement, or sale of any of the underlying shares of our Class A common stock. - (4) Mr. Cancel was appointed to our board of directors, effective March 25, 2022, and upon such appointment, Mr. Cancel received a one-time initial grant of 23,961 RSUs pursuant to our amended and restated non-employee director compensation policy, as amended. - (5) Mr. Jones will not be standing for reelection at the Annual Meeting. - (6) The amount reported does not include the RSU award that Mr. Jones was entitled to receive on June 16, 2022, at our 2022 Annual Meeting of Stockholders, pursuant to our non-employee director compensation policy, as amended and restated.
-Mr. Jones voluntarily waived his right to receive such grant in order to reflect our board of director's intent for equitable compensation practices under such policy. - (7) Mr. Robinson resigned from our board of directors, effective March 25, 2022.
+The assumptions used in calculating the grant date fair value are set forth in Note (13) of our financial statements included in our Annual Report on Form 10-K for fiscal year-ended December 31, 2023.
+The amounts reported in this column reflect the accounting cost for these awards and do not correspond to the actual economic value that may be received by the director upon vesting, settlement, or sale of any of the underlying shares of our Class A common stock. - (4) Mr. Jones resigned from our board of directors, effective June 16, 2023.
+Amounts reported as Fees Earned or Paid in Cash represent cash retainers earned for service prior to his resignation. - (5) Mr. Kirkpatrick was elected to our board of directors at our 2023 annual meeting and upon such election, Mr. Kirkpatrick received a one-time initial grant of 37,082 RSUs pursuant to our amended and restated nonemployee director compensation policy, as amended.